International Cooperative Alliance: Committee on Cooperative Research

-The ICA Committee on Cooperative Research (ICA CCR) is a bridge between academic research and the cooperative world.
+The ICA Committee on Cooperative Research (ICA CCR) brings academic research to the cooperative world.
 The ICA CCR aims to raise awareness of cooperative research, particularly to managers and cooperators so that it can be applied effectively to current cooperative issues.
-One of the main activities of the CCR is the organisation of research conferences at the global and regional levels, including the biennial Global Research Conference.
+One of the main duties of the CCR is the organisation of research conferences at both the global and regional level, including the biennial Global Research Conference.

 Cooperative Law Committee

 The Cooperative Law Committee gives independent advice to the ICA on cooperative law, broadly defined to include all legal rules that shape the cooperative institution and regulate its operations.

 International Cooperative Development Platform

 The International Cooperative Alliance Development Platform (ICADP) is the ICA Committee that brings together cooperative organisations active in international development.
 Its mission is to promote the cooperative model within international development policies and programs, as well as to enhance collaboration across regions both inside and outside the cooperative movement.ICADP serves as a forum for discussion and exchange of experiences and knowledge on international cooperative development.